 More information about updates being made to the Compendium of Medicating Ingredient Brochures (CMIB) can be found on the Canadian Food Inspection Agency website.
 Questions about these updates should be sent to your local CFIA office.

-Along with Health Canada, CAHI is collaborating with the Canadian Veterinary Medical Association (CVMA) and the Animal Nutrition Association of Canada (ANAC) to help raise awareness of the upcoming changes.
+Along with Health Canada, CAHI is collaborating with the Canadian Veterinary Medical Association (CVMA) and the Animal Nutrition Association of Canada (ANAC) to help raise awareness of these changes.

 - Veterinarians should also refer to the CVMA website for additional materials

-- More information about how CAHI and ANAC members are managing the inventory of medically important antimicrobials during the transition to December 1, 2018 can be found here.
+- More information about how CAHI and ANAC members have managed the inventory of medically important antimicrobials during the transition to December 1, 2018 can be found here.

-- The ANAC fact sheet detailing how these changes will be managed in the Compendium of Medicating Ingredient Brochures can be found here.
+- The ANAC fact sheet detailing how these changes are managed in the Compendium of Medicating Ingredient Brochures can be found here.